 Spring is in the air – at least in Paris.
 Rahul Mishra’s Spring/Summer 2015 collection was a gauzy, floral affair, and the perfect outing for the designer’s first full collection at Paris Fashion Week.

-We’ve been watching Rahul Mishra ever since he won the International Woolmark Prize in 2014, beating out names like Altuzarra for the coveted award.
-This beautiful collection was sold internationally at shops like Harvey Nichols, so a debut presentation at Paris Fashion Week is a natural progression for the designer.
+We’ve been watching Rahul Mishra ever since he won the International Woolmark Prize in 2014, coming out ahead of celebrated designers like Altuzarra for the coveted award.
+This beautiful collection was sold internationally at shops like Harvey Nichols, so a debut presentation at Paris Fashion Week is a natural progression for the Mishra.

 Named “The Ferryman’s Tale,” this collection is inspired from traditional Japanese artworks and three centuries-old Chintz textile.
 Intricate hand embroidery shows age-old craftsmanship in a modern graphic style (Mishra is known for supporting Indian handlooms and the Indian craft community).
 Geometric and floral patterns are complemented by sheer fabrics and silks, and lovely zip-front coats and dresses were mixed with flowing skirts, cropped tops and sheer capes.